cpgr/numbat/docs/content/example3D.md

 The flux over the top surface is of particular interest in many cases (especially convective mixing of CO$_2$).
-This is calculated in this example file using the *boundaryfluxint* postprocessor in the input file, and presented in \ref{fig:3Dflux}.
+This is calculated in this example file using the [NumbatSideFlux](/NumbatSideFlux.md) in the input file, and presented in [fig:3Dflux].

+!media media/3Dflux.png
+       style=width:80%;margin-left:10px
-!media media/3Dflux.png width=80% margin-left=10px caption=3D flux across the top boundary id=fig:3Dflux
+       caption=3D flux across the top boundary
+       id=fig:3Dflux

 Initially, the flux is purely diffusive, and scales as
 $1 / \sqrt(\pi t)$, where $t$ is time (shown as the dashed green line).